 Instructions

-- Start with a furoshiki square piece of cloth or fabric 3 times the size of your gift.
-Lay your fabric in a diamond shape on a flat surface in front of you.
-Place gift in the middle.
+Start with a furoshiki square piece of cloth or fabric 3 times the size of your gift.
+When in doubt, use extra fabric.

-- Fold the bottom corner up over the gift.
 Do the same with the top corner so that it is snug over your gift.
-(If there is a corner overhang, tuck it under the gift.)

-- With the two long ends (left and right) crease (fold) the fabric against the box (like if you’re using paper wrapping).
-Repeat with the other end.
-Pull both ends over the gift (It may help to twist the ends once) and tie a single knot on top of the gift.
+With the two long ends (left and right) crease (fold) the fabric against the box (like if you’re using paper wrapping).

-- Fluff and flatten each end of the knot tie to make it look nice.
+Fluff and flatten each end of the knot tie to make it look nice

 To go along with learning how to furoshiki wrap for kids (reusable gift wrap), also add in learning about the Japanese culture!

-Children’s Books About Japanese Culture
+Craft And Read: Children’s Books About Japanese Culture

 Learn how to do furoshiki wrapping and then read some of these books!